lilybarrett/jquery-clinic-winter-2016/README.md

 So you've fiddled around with jQuery.
 You realize that it was rather convenient that we could just download jQuery right into our app with a simple file and script.

-What's more, you are wondering: Nick dawgy dawg, I noticed that jQuery is probably just one of MANY libraries out there that can beef up our application.
+What's more, you are probably wondering: I noticed that jQuery is probably just one of MANY libraries out there that can beef up our application.
 What, if anything is out there, and how do I add it to my application, yo?

 - rails gems abound that include these libraries, and you can simply add some to your Gemfile and bundle to add their functionality!
 - some few are hosted on the CDN like jQuery